Machine Identity Rotation: Securing Non-Human Identities

 A 2024 study highlights the importance of automation, with organizations using automated tools experiencing 60% fewer security incidents related to compromised machine identities, as previously discussed.

-As we move into the next section, we'll explore the common challenges faced when implementing machine identity rotation and strategies for overcoming them.
+We'll explore the common challenges faced when implementing machine identity rotation and strategies for overcoming them.

 Overcoming Challenges